karl-zylinski/odin-c-bindgen/README.md

 Add it to the input folder.

-### How do I manually type out the library file imports?
+### How do I manually specify which libraries to load on different platforms etc?

 Use `imports_file` in `bindgen.sjson`.
 See `examples/raylib`